Dump and Bake Meatball Casserole

 How do I customize my Dump and Bake Meatball Casserole?

-Feel free to add vegetables like bell peppers or spinach into your casserole for extra nutrition and flavor!
+Feel free to add vegetables like peppers or spinach for added nutrition.
+You can also experiment with different cheeses.

 Final Thoughts